MagnumOpuses/allJobAdsWidget/README.md

 Usages
 ------
-The easiest way of using the Vacancies Widget is to add references to our hosted script and needed css files at the end of the html file.
+The easiest way of using the AllJobs Widget is to add references to our hosted script and needed css files at the end of the html file.
 See Snippet 1. and then place a clickable element 'afWidgetContainer' according to your preferences.

 First you will need the javascript file on your site or use our hosted version.